RRL-dev/NLPToolkitPlus/README.md

 ---

-Thank you for using LightChain!
+Thank you for using NLPToolkitPlus!
 We hope it simplifies your natural language processing tasks and enhances your data management capabilities.